What Documents Do I Need for a Business Valuation? Complete Checklist

 What financial and corporate documents does every valuation require?

 Historical financial statements form the valuation foundation.
 Valuators need three to five years of year-end balance sheets, income statements, and cash flow statements.
-Companies with audited statements should provide audit reports including footnotes.
-Businesses with reviewed or compiled statements provide those reports plus trial balances.
+Companies with audited statements provide audit reports including footnotes.
+Businesses with reviewed or compiled statements provide those plus trial balances.
+Current year interim financials through the most recent month-end capture recent performance.

-The following table outlines essential documentation:
+The following table outlines service types and documentation scope:

 | Service Type | Typical Fee Range | Standard Timeline | Key Deliverable |